 I also used the lens for some street photography images, where I found that the level of contrast that the lens produced, when combined with the Alpha 7R, made for really great pictures.

 Out-of-focus areas are beautifully rendered with smooth gradations in tones, thanks to the rounded aperture blades.
 This is, of course, vital for macro and portrait images, where a smooth background helps to make the subject really stand out.

 Sony FE 90mm f/2.8 Macro G OSS review – Image quality: Resolution

-Looking at the chart, there are two things that stand out.
+Looking at the chart, there are two things that stand out from our Sony FE 90mm f/2.8 Macro G OSS review.
 The first is that there is only a small difference in centre sharpness when shooting at f/2.8 and at f/8.
-Second, at f/8 the resolution at the centre and edge is virtually identical, as can be seen in the image on page 52.
+Second, at f/8 the resolution at the centre and edge is virtually identical.
 This is an impressive performance, and means that at its best the 90mm macro is one of the sharpest lenses we have tested.

 Sony FE 90mm f/2.8 Macro G OSS review – Image quality: Shading